Slauson station (J Line): Station layout

 Slauson station is situated along the Harbor Transitway and consists of two side platforms in the median of the Interstate 110 (Harbor Freeway).
 The station is located near the Vermont-Slauson, South Park and Florence neighborhoods of Los Angeles.

 The busway platforms are accessed from either a ground-level plaza on south side of East Slauson Avenue between South Figueroa Street and South Broadway or a pedestrian bridge from the east park and ride lot.
 The ground-level plaza has a stop for buses traveling east on Slauson Avenue (westbound buses board a block away) and a TAP card ticket vending machine that was added in early 2017 to support all-door boarding on the J Line.
 The station has 151 park and ride spaces in two parking lots built into the "leaves" of the partial cloverleaf interchange between Slauson Avenue and Interstate 110.

 Services

-Slauson station is used by the Metro J Line bus rapid transit route which runs between the El Monte Station in El Monte, Downtown Los Angeles and the Harbor Gateway Transit Center in Gardena, California, with select trips continuing on to San Pedro.
+Slauson station is used by the Metro J Line bus rapid transit route which runs between El Monte station in El Monte, Downtown Los Angeles and the Harbor Gateway Transit Center in Gardena, California, with select trips continuing on to San Pedro.
 The J Line is part of the Metro Busway system.